rishabh-bector/wgsl-rs/README.md

 |  |  <common file 2>.rsl
 ```

-Modules can import from common files, and vert/frag files within a module can import from each other.
+Modules can import from common files, and vertex/fragment stages within a module can import from each other.
 There are no "common modules", because shaders shouldn't be that big.
 The example shader given above is tiny, but we'll use it to demonstrate the linker by separating `example.wgsl` into its vertex and fragment components, and moving the object uniforms into a common file.
 The file tree would look like this:

 ```
 rsl/